qqqwda/pokemeow-autoplay/README.md

 # 🤖 PokeMeow autoplay

 Python application designed to automate the process of catching Pokemons in the popular Discord game, PokeMeow.
-Utilizing the power of Selenium and ChromeDriver, this bot offers a seamless and efficient way to enhance your PokeMeow experience.
+Utilizing the power of Selenium and ChromeDriver.
 - I'll be updating this repo, in the future I will add an endpoint for Captcha Solving 🧩

 ## ⚠️ Disclaimer